 NOTE: Natural rainfall alone is not enough water for your lawn.
 Why?

 It doesn’t distribute evenly enough throughout the entire lawn.

 Your lawn needs at least 1 ½ inches of water per week during the very hot months.

 How much am I watering?

-If you can see your foot prints in the lawn, your grass is dehydrated, it’s time to water!
+If you can see your footprints on the lawn, your grass is dehydrated, it’s time to water!